Paakofi72/miniproject1/README.md

 8. Push is a git command that is used to upload local repository to a remote repository.
 Push command is how you transfer commits from your local repository to a remote repository. to use git push, you type $ git push origin master

-9. Pull is a git command that is used to get and download content from a remote repository then update the local repository to match the content
+9. Pull is a command that is used to get and download content from a remote repository.
+Then update the local repository to match the content.
+To use git pull, you type $ git pull origin master